Refusenik: Refusenik as a word

-Although Refusenik originally had a precise meaning – those denied exit from the Soviet Union – its meaning has sometimes diverged away from this sense.
+Although 'refusenik' originally had a precise meaning – those denied exit from the Soviet Union – its meaning has sometimes diverged away from this sense.
 It began to be used to mean "outsider" for groups other than Russian Jews and later to mean "those who refuse" rather than its original sense of "those who are refused".
+Over time, "refusenik" has entered colloquial English for a person who refuses to do something, especially by way of protest.

-In 1992, Mikhail Gorbachev referred to himself as the first political "refusenik of Russia," after buildings of the Gorbachev Foundation were taken by the Russian government and the country's high court requested that Gorbachev would be forbidden from leaving the country.
+In 1992, Mikhail Gorbachev referred to himself as the first political "refusenik of Russia", after buildings of the Gorbachev Foundation were taken by the Russian government and the country's high court asked the government to prevent Gorbachev leaving the country.

-It is occasionally used in the UK to mean "ones who refuse to comply", and also in the U.S., with many people who use it being unaware of the word's origins.
+It is occasionally used in the UK to mean "ones who refuse to comply", and in the U.S., with many people who use it being unaware of the word's origins.
 However, the original meaning is preserved and used in parallel, particularly in Israeli and Jewish articles about the historical events from which it emerged.

+Israeli citizens who refuse to serve in the Israel Defense Forces, called sarvanim or mishtamtim in Hebrew, have been referred to disparagingly as 'refuseniks' in English for their 'refusal to serve.'